 I was a competitive swimmer to represent my school for Queensland at national championships and one-day the Paralympics when the surgeries were performed.

-Today Princess Eugenie wedding has been the international equivalent of that Sunshine Coast Daily Front page of me in the bikini-encouraging the world to focus on body positivity and see the beauty Beyond a scar.
+Today’s Princess Eugenie wedding has been the international equivalent of that Sunshine Coast Daily Front page of me in the bikini – encouraging the world to focus on body positivity and see the beauty beyond a scar.

-People have surgeries every day-from Caesareans to bring life into the world, to save lives after accidents and to improve polity of life.
-Having a cigar means you are a survivor.
-It doesn’t make you any less beautiful any less deserving of being loved or treated like a princess.
+People have surgeries every day – from Caesareans to bring life into the world, to save lives after accidents and to improve quality of life.
+Having a scar means you are a survivor.
+It doesn’t make you any less beautiful, any less deserving of being loved or treated like a princess.

 Be part of the solution.
 Love your body.
-If you have scars remember they are the roadmap telling the story of your life and everything you’ve been through become who you are today.
-Change your children it’s okay to be different, scales are part of life.
+If you have scars, remember they are the roadmap telling the story of your life and everything you’ve been through become who you are today.
+Tell your children it’s okay to be different, scars are part of life.
 And please don’t tell your children to cover up.